 When it comes to food, Porta is one of the frontrunners for catering in Antigua, so there will not be limits on choices at dinnertime.
 There is also a full bar, swimming pool, restaurant, onsite parking and much more which will keep your guests occupied on the days around the wedding.

-Porta is also a great choice if you’re looking for an all-in-one place for your event, since it has everything that you’ll need onsite.
-This hotel also has a staff that is solely dedicated to helping out with the planning of weddings and events, which is a great help on the wedding day.
+Porta is also a great choice if you’re looking for an all-in-one place for your event.
+Since it has everything that you’ll need onsite.
+This hotel also has a staff that is solely dedicated to helping out with the planning of weddings and events.
 However, we still recommend hiring a wedding planner in Antigua for support with travel logistics, décor & small details.

 Since we’ve covered quite a few of the large potential wedding venues so far, we thought it might be good to also cover some of the places that are great for smaller or more intimate weddings in Antigua Guatemala.
 Panza Verde has to be one of our favorites.
 Elopements here are a dream, and with so many nooks and picturesque corners, you’ll never tire of the countless options that are there for photos.